 Make your check payable to Arizona Department of Revenue.
 Write your social security number on the front of your check or money order.
-Attach your check or money order to the front of your return where shown.
+Enclose your check or money order with your return, but do not attach it to the return.